Back to overview

 Auditorium, RSSS Building at the Australian National University (ANU), ACT

 Climate change is the central policy challenge of our time.
-It directly threatens the well-being of people around the world as natural disasters, weather unpredictability, and ecosystem disruptions have increasing and compounding effects for human security.
-The citizens of Asia and the Pacific are particularly vulnerable to the harms of extreme weather events, rising sea levels, health risks, and climate migration.
+It directly threatens the well-being of people around the world as natural hazards, weather unpredictability, and ecosystem disruptions have increasing and compounding effects for human security.
+The citizens of Asia and the Pacific are particularly vulnerable to the harms of extreme weather events, rising sea levels, health risks and climate migration.

 Climate change also presents fundamental challenges to democracy, as effective policies are hindered by the difficulties of translating public concern into action, vested economic interests and short-termism.
 Yet, no country has crafted policies that fully respond to the severity and urgency of the climate crisis, despite increasing calls from citizens for meaningful action.